 - Your card information can be captured on a compromised ATM alongside your pin code.

-- Your card information can also be captured by corrupt employees if you use a PoS machine.
+- Your card information can also be captured by a corrupt employee if you use a PoS machine.
 How does this work?
-The corrupt employee secretly swipe your card against their card reader device after which the card information are replicated to a blank card.
+The corrupt employee secretly swipes your card against their card reader device after which the card information is replicated to a blank card.

 How does ATM Skimming Work?